RealDoigt/Dew-Programming-Language-Specification/spec.md

   draw_pixel(0 0 my_color) # draws a magenta pixel to the screen
 od
 ```
+\*Keep in mind that the variables in the complex type will be automatically assigned a default value if declared without initialising on declaration.

 Second example with initialising the fields on declaration
 ```dew